bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/tree/README.md

 * Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
 * Create a BinaryTree class
 * Define a method for each of the depth first traversals called preOrder, inOrder, and postOrder which returns an array of the values, ordered appropriately.
+* Define a method for getting the max value in the tree.
 * Any exceptions or errors that come from your code should be semantic, capturable errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.

 * Create a BinarySearchTree class